For some of us, it’s a warm, relaxed opportunity to catch up with people we love and don’t see often enough.

 Mom: She’s getting more outlandish every day.
 She’s never going to get a decent job the way she looks.

-You: Mom, it’s Thanksgiving.
-Aren’t you glad that we’re all together?
+You: Mom, aren’t you glad that we’re all together for Thanksgiving?

 Stay Alert and Flexible